robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 2 topics
 ====
-* How to apply ‘Agile’ concepts to research problems.
+* How to apply Agile concepts to research problems.
+    * Iterations.
+    * Deliver intermediate assets.
+    * Data-value pyramid.
 * An instruction manual for building a big data web application with ML predictions (and the data pipelines).

-Genuine warning for maths types: Do not turn every little tech task into a research project.
+    * Spark and SparkML.
+    * MongoDB.
+    * ElasticSearch.
+    * Python Flask.

 ---